Publication Ethics

 4-Plagiarism

 The Journal editorial boards of the Food Research Journal are responsible for evaluating the presence of plagiarism in articles (English articles evaluated by iThenticate and Persian articles evaluated by Saminoor).
 Authors are required to write a letter of anti-plagiarism declaration to the chief editor at the time of submission.
 In this letter, the author should declare that the article is extracted from the results of his/her own work.
-Also, citations, acknowledgements, and quotations used properly in case of reporting work of others (books, articles, dissertations, etc.).
-Also, it should be mentioned that the article was not published already and it is not under evaluation for publication elsewhere.
+Also, citations, acknowledgements, and quotations are used properly in case of reporting work of others (books, articles, dissertations, etc.).
+Also, it should be mentioned that the article has not published yet, and it is not under evaluation for publication elsewhere.

 Plagiarism issues for an article under the following cases: